What is NASAL SPRAY?

 How should I use NASAL SPRAY?

 Use this medication in the nose as directed.
 Follow all directions on the product package, or use as directed by your doctor.
 If you have any questions, ask your doctor or pharmacist.
 Gently blow your nose before using this drug.
 Use your finger to close the nostril on the side not receiving the medication.
 While keeping your head upright, place the spray tip into the open nostril.
 Spray the medication into the open nostril as you breathe in through your nose.
 Sniff hard a few times to be sure the medication reaches deep into the nose.
 Repeat these steps for the other nostril if needed.
 Avoid spraying the medication into your eyes or onto the middle of the inside of your nose (nasal septum).
 Rinse the spray tip with hot water or wipe with a clean tissue after each use.
 Make sure that water does not get inside the container.
 Replace cap after each use.
 This medication provides only temporary relief.
 Do not use more often, use more sprays, or use longer than directed because doing so may increase the risk of side effects.
 Also, do not use this medication for more than 3 days or it may cause a condition called rebound congestion.
 Symptoms of rebound congestion include long-term redness and swelling inside the nose and increased runny nose.
 If this occurs, stop using this medication and consult your doctor or pharmacist.
-Inform your doctor if your condition worsens or persists after 3 days.
+Tell your doctor if your condition gets worse or lasts after 3 days.

 What should I tell my health care provider before I take NASAL SPRAY?

-Before using this nasal decongestant, tell your doctor or pharmacist if you are allergic to it; or to other sympathomimetics (e.g., pseudoephedrine); or if you have any other allergies.
+Before using this nasal decongestant, tell your doctor or pharmacist if you are allergic to it; or to other sympathomimetics (such as pseudoephedrine); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 If you have any of the following health problems, consult your doctor or pharmacist before using this product: heart/blood vessel disease, overactive thyroid (hyperthyroidism), diabetes, high blood pressure, difficulty urinating (due to enlarged prostate).
 Before having surgery, tell your doctor or dentist that you are using this medication.
 Caution is advised when this drug is used by children because they may be more sensitive to the effects of the drug.
 Check the product package or consult with your doctor or pharmacist about whether this nasal spray can be used by children.
 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
 It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 What may interact with NASAL SPRAY?

 If you are taking this product under your doctor's direction, your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any medicine before checking with your doctor or pharmacist first.
 Taking MAO inhibitors with this medication may cause a serious (possibly fatal) drug interaction.
 Avoid taking MAO inhibitors (isocarboxazid, linezolid, metaxalone, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, safinamide, selegiline, tranylcypromine) during treatment with this medication.
 Most MAO inhibitors should also not be taken for two weeks before treatment with this medication.
 Ask your doctor when to start or stop taking this medication.
 If you are currently using any of these medications listed above, tell your doctor or pharmacist before starting the nasal decongestant.
-Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of: high blood pressure medications (e.g., guanethidine), tricyclic antidepressants (e.g., amitriptyline).
+Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of: high blood pressure medications (such as guanethidine), tricyclic antidepressants (such as amitriptyline).
 Some products have ingredients that could raise your heart rate or blood pressure.
 Tell your pharmacist what products you are using, and ask how to use them safely (especially cough-and-cold products or diet aids).
 This document does not contain all possible interactions.
 Before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.

 What if I miss a dose of NASAL SPRAY?